Frontline launches new Ford Transit Custom campervan

 Ready to roll

-“As a van aimed at people just trying out campervanning, we’ve kept this van very simple and haven’t added any options at all,” explained Frontline’s Melbourne manager Jason Magee.
+“As a van aimed at people just trying out campervanning, we’ve kept this van very simple and haven’t added any options at all,” explained Jason Magee, Frontline’s Melbourne manager.

-“But it also serves as a great example of the minimum standard inclusions that go into every Frontline camper, even before people look at the options list.”
+“But it also shows off the standard inclusions that go into every Frontline campervan, even before customers browse the options list.”

 Toyota HiAce H30 6 Gen Campervan Interior - Frontline Campervan Conversion